-Lead on sustainability and seek to manage the long-term effects of climate change.
+Lead on environmental sustainability and seek to manage the long-term effects of climate change.

-- Integrate climate adaptation principles, environmental and sustainability policies and strategies. - Create a built environment that mitigates and adapts to climate change by: - Directing growth to activity centres, major employment precincts, employment land and around public transport; - Promoting land use and development that support a shift to sustainable modes of transport walking, cycling and public transport; and - Supporting environmentally sustainable development. - Create a healthy and growing urban forest that includes all trees and plants in Yarra, by greening open spaces, streetscapes and buildings. - Reduce the urban heat island effect by increasing the street tree canopy by 25% (from 2014 levels) by 2040. - Embed sustainable environmental practices in Yarra's buildings, infrastructure, places and spaces, including a framework for early consideration of environmental sustainability at the building design stage in order to achieve the following efficiencies and benefits: - Easier compliance with building requirements through passive design; - Reduction of costs over the life of the building; - Improved affordability over the longer term through reduced running costs; - Improved amenity and liveability; - More environmentally sustainable urban form; and - Integrated water management. - Reduce and mitigate the impacts of climate change and flooding events. - Facilitate development that protects and conserves water.
+- Integrate climate adaptation principles, environmental and sustainability policies and strategies. - Create a built environment that mitigates and adapts to climate change by:

+- Promoting land use and development that support a shift to sustainable modes of transport - walking, cycling and public transport; and - Supporting environmentally sustainable development. - Create a healthy and growing urban forest that includes all trees and plants in Yarra, by greening open spaces, streetscapes and buildings. - Reduce the urban heat island effect by increasing the street tree canopy by 25% (from 2014 levels) by 2040. - Embed sustainable environmental practices in Yarra's buildings, infrastructure, places and spaces, including a framework for early consideration of environmental sustainability at the building design stage in order to achieve the following efficiencies and benefits: - Easier compliance with building requirements through passive design; - Reduction of costs over the life of the building; - Improved affordability over the longer term through reduced running costs; - Improved amenity and liveability; - More environmentally sustainable urban form; and - Integrated water management. - Reduce and mitigate the impacts of climate change and flooding events. - Facilitate development that protects and conserves water.